stanier/coyot.io/README.md

 The scalable, cluster-ready server management panel.

+## Please note that this project is under heavy development and is not production ready

 ### The "What"

 What is coyot.io you ask?
 Every system admin's dream:  a control panel built for flexibility and scaling, leveraging the power of a MEAN stack and the elegance of Material Design.